dtcenter/METplotpy/docs/Users_Guide/performance_diagram.rst

 *$WORKING_DIR* is the working directory where all of the custom configuration files are being saved.
+Replace *$METPLOTPY_BASE* with the full path to the METplotpy installation on the system.
 **NOTE**: The *plot_filename* (output directory) may be specified to a directory other than the *$WORKING_DIR/output_plots*, as long as it is an existing directory where the author has read and write permissions.